PLOS/ambraproject/Quickstart-Guide.md

 For example to override `email.yaml`:
 1. create a directory with the same directory structure as Wombat, starting from `src/main/webapp/WEB-INF/themes`
-    1. In Wombat this file is located at `src/main/webapp/WEB-INF/themes/root/config/email.yaml`
+    1. In Wombat, this file is located at `src/main/webapp/WEB-INF/themes/root/config/email.yaml`
-    2. In your theme, this file should be located at `$YOUR_THEME_PATH/config/email.yaml`
+    2. If your theme directory is `my_theme`, the override is located at `my_theme/config/email.yaml`

 #### Homepage